 When: Every Tuesday from noon.

 EXHIBITIONS AND PERFORMANCES

-Rochester's Sports Museum is set to add to its array of sporting memorabilia with a one-off Olympic exhibition to coincide with the Tokyo Games.
+Rochester's Sports Museum is set to add to its array of sporting memorabilia with a one-off Olympic exhibition to coincide with the upcoming Tokyo Games.

-The permanent display will remain in the north room while this exhibition will be on show in the adjacent south room.
+The permanent display will remain in the North room while this exhibition will be on show in the adjacent South room.

 Australian cyclist Tim Decker has loaned his collection including uniforms, racing gloves, bike shoes, signed team jerseys and other items.

-BMX rider Sam Willoughby has kindly loaned his 2016 medal-winning BMX and helmet for the display.
+BMX rider Sam Willoughby has kindly loaned his 2016 medal winning BMX and helmet for the display.
 These items have been borrowed through the Australian BMX Museum.